Arthur Laurents: Accolades

+Legacy

 A new award was established in 2010, The Laurents/Hatcher Foundation Award.
 This is awarded annually "for an un-produced, full-length play of social relevance by an emerging American playwright."
 The Laurents/Hatcher Foundation will give $50,000 to the writer with a grant of $100,000 towards production costs at a nonprofit theatre.
 The first award will be given in 2011.